msgpack/msgpack-erlang/README.md

 ### `{validate_string, boolean()}`

 Both in packing and unpacking.
 UTF-8 validation in encoding to str and decoding from str type will be enabled.
+Default value is `true`.

 ### `{map_format, maps|jiffy|jsx}`

 Both at packing and unpacking.
+Default value is `maps`.

 ```erlang
 msgpack:pack(#{ <<"key">> => <<"value">> }, []).